 Career Technical Education (CTE), which encourages students to gain experience in fields involving skilled labor and trades, has historically faced challenges in combating the general public's lack of knowledge surrounding its programming.
-According to one research survey, many students are unaware that CTE and college education are not mutually exclusive; CTE can be used as a foundation for college.11 Increasing general communication between institutions and the communities they serve to address the public's misperceptions regarding the value of CTE programming is one approach proven to be effective at addressing this challenge.12
+According to one research survey, many students are unaware that CTE and college education are not mutually exclusive; CTE can be used as a foundation for college (Russell and White, 2019).
+Increasing general communication between institutions and the communities they serve to address the public's misperceptions regarding the value of CTE programming is one approach proven to be effective at addressing this challenge (Ecton, 2023).

-Strategic public relations through either a PR firm or a publicly known and trusted community leader is recommended to assist in the guidance of relaying the critical role CTE programming can plan for a local community and their workforce development.13 In addition to strategic public relations, advertising or positive promotion through newspapers, television, and social media would also help.14 Public promotion should be tailored to different audiences such as using social media to reach students and deploying mailed letters to reach parents.
-15
+Strategic public relations through either a PR firm or publicly known and trusted community leader is recommended to assist in the guidance of relaying the critical role CTE programming can plan for a local community and their workforce development (Fitzgerald, 2018).
+In addition to strategic public relations, advertising or positive promotion through newspapers, television, and social media would also help.
+(Jordan 2017).
+Public promotion should be tailored to different audiences such as using social media to reach students and deploying mailed letters to reach parents (Fitzgerald, 2018).